Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-usage:
+.. _command-stackato usage:

-  usage  *<userOrGroup>*
+  stackato usage  *<userOrGroup>*
-    Show the current memory allocation and usage of the active or specified user/group (CFv1), or the specified or current space (CFv2).
+    Show the current memory allocation and usage of the active or specified user/group (Stackato 2), or the specified or current space (Stackato 3).

     .. raw:: html